-\item \textit{ReAct Prompting:} Following the Reasoning + Acting paradigm~\cite{react,mobilegpt,android-lab}, this approach prompts the LFM to articulate its reasoning before predicting actions.
-By explicitly generating intermediate thoughts---similar to chain-of-thought prompting~\cite{cot}---the model can better analyze the current context and arrive at more informed decisions.
+\textbf{ReAct Prompting.} Following the Reasoning + Acting paradigm~\cite{react,mobilegpt,android-lab}, the LFM must articulate intermediate thoughts before acting.
+This chain-of-thought approach~\cite{cot} forces the model to analyze visual and contextual cues, leading to more informed decisions.

-\item \textit{Few-shot Learning:} This technique augments the prompt with a small number of curated examples demonstrating how to interpret a screen and select the correct action~\cite{mobilegpt, few-shot-learning}.
-By exposing the model to concrete input–output pairs, few-shot prompting helps the agent internalize task structure and reduces ambiguity in action prediction. \end{itemize}
+\textbf{Few-shot Learning.} Augments the prompt with curated examples of interpreting screens and selecting actions~\cite{mobilegpt, few-shot-learning}.
+Exposing the model to concrete input–output pairs helps it internalize task structures and reduces interaction ambiguity.